mitre/multiscanner/docs/use/rest-api.rst

 The MultiScanner RESTful API is provided by a Flask app that supports accessing submitted samples, and information about tasks, reports, and modules.

+Most endpoints prodive a JSON response.
+The only exceptions are those endpoints that provide downloadable files and documents (e.g., submitted samples, STIX documents, PDFs).

 The API endpoints all have Cross Origin Resource Sharing (CORS) enabled.
 By default it will allow requests from any port on localhost.
-Change this setting by modifying the ``cors`` setting in the ``api`` section of the api config file.
+Change this setting by modifying the ``cors`` setting in the ``api`` section of the API config file.

 Download Samples
 ----------------